-- 1. Chicago Connections may conduct a home visit as a final step in the application process as mentioned in Section (VI)(C).
-Management will notify applicants at least two day before the scheduled visit.
+- 1. Management may conduct a home visit as a final step in the application process as mentioned in Section (VI)(C).
+Management will notify applicants at least two day before the scheduled visit and will conduct a maximum of two home visits for an application.
 The purpose of the home visit is to determine whether the applicant and all potential occupants are capable of caring for a unit in a way that creates a healthy and safe living environment. - 2.
 If the unit inspected as part of the home visit shows health or safety hazards caused by the applicant or other potential occupants, housekeeping that contributes to infestation, or damage to the unit caused by the applicant or other potential occupants, the application may be rejected.
-Chicago Connections may take photographs to document the applicant's housekeeping.
+Management may take photographs to document the applicant's housekeeping.
 Housekeeping criteria are not intended to exclude households whose housekeeping is only superficially disorderly if such conditions do not appear to affect the health, safety, or welfare of other residents.